munibinam/munibinam.github.io/_pages/about.md

 </style>

 <div class="hero-section">
-  <h1>Climate • Agriculture • Water</h1>
+  <h1>Examining the Economic Impacts of Climate Extremes on Agriculture and Water Resources</h1>
   <p class="subtitle">
-    Measuring the impact of weather extremes on agricultural productivity and water resources.
+    My research focuses on measuring how extreme weather events affect agricultural productivity and water systems in the United States, with particular attention to methodological challenges in climate impact assessment.
   </p>
 </div>